-As shown in this figure, companies that handle products with short life cycles typically hold the least amount of inventory.
+As shown in the above figure, companies that handle products with short life cycles typically hold the least amount of inventory.
 In this category, Computer Hardware Manufacturers hold 22 days on hand.
 In contrast, business that trade in Specialty Goods frequently maintain over 100 days of inventory.

 This data reveals that businesses adapt their inventory management practices to align with the types of products they are handling.
-Your local grocery store has employed an inventory management system to manage the short expiration period of fresh produce.
+For instance, your local grocery store has employed an inventory management system to manage the short expiration period of fresh produce.
 In contrast, producers of recreational goods must maintain a breadth of different product offerings to attract customers.

 First, identify the public companies that operate in your industry, and calculate the average inventory days on hand for each of these businesses.
 Then dive into the detailed financials of each business to understand the key drivers of their inventory levels.
 What are some specific circumstances at each business that may drive inventory higher or lower?
 Do they operate overseas manufacturing facilities, which may impact reported inventory?

 You can then utilize this data to better estimate your ideal inventory level and calculate excess inventory at your business.
 In the following, I look at each of the broad groupings in more detail to better illustrate how to think about inventory levels within each industry.
 I do a much deeper analysis for my clients, but this helps you think about how to approach your own analysis.

 Producers and resellers of short life cycle products by nature will hold less inventory.